Skip to main content

 Can I cancel my home insurance policy at any time?

-Can you have two home insurance policies?
+Can I have two home insurance policies?

-Does your home insurance premium increase after making a claim?
+Will my home insurance premium increase after making a claim?

 Do home insurance quotes affect your credit score?